githubutsav/eth-prediction/README.md

 ![Alt text](download-1.png)

-# predicted prices for the next 30 days
+# Predicted prices for the next 30 days

 ```